xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 people participating in them.
 For example, channels like #tech, #engineering and #aws are all combined into a single #engineering channel.

-This managed to bring down our channels number to just a managable eleven, from twenty over channels, for our small team of eleven people.
+This managed to bring down our channels number to just a manageable eleven, from twenty over channels, for our small team of eleven people.

 Equally important, we've made the process above transparent to the team, and